 State campsites with no electric or water hookups run from $8 to 35 per night.
 That is a pretty great price.
 There are some pretty great sites in the Adirondack Mountains of ours.
 We have a camper and enjoy camping!
 It is a lot of work, but the payoff is worth it!

 Look For Deals

-My friend Ilana over at Life Well Cruised writes about cruising (I bet you guessed that!) and she hs found some fantastic deals on cruises.
+My friend Ilana at Life Well Cruised writes about cruising (I bet you guessed that!), and she has found some fantastic deals on cruises.
 Check out the blog for more info!

 Is it worth it?

 Don’t forget to save up for a trip.
-No matter whether you are trying for a camping weekend getaway or a cruise to the tropical islands, plan for it and save up all year.
-You will be able to enjoy it much more if you don’t have that credit card bill hanging over your head!
+Whether you are trying for a camping weekend getaway or a cruise to the tropical islands, plan for it and save up all year.
+You can enjoy it much more if you don’t have that credit card bill hanging over your head!